noahehall/theBookOfNoah/0current/databases/looker.md

 - sharing
   - data delivery
     - snapshot in time
-    - snapshot current
+    - snapshot current (i.e. justa link to the dashboard)
     - scheduled

 ### Explores

 - reusable queries written in LookML modeling language
-- these explores can then be reused across Looks ()
+- these explores can then be reused across Looks

 ### Looks